PetrBaca/AdvancedRegression/lesson_code/07_CountRegression/7_CountingThings.md

 Some visitors do not fish, but there is no data on whether a person fished or not. _Some visitors who did fish did not catch any fish_, so there are excess zeros in the data because of the people that did not fish".

 We indeed see a big number of 0, because some do fish but don't catch anything, but also lots of people don't fish, so a 0 is reported.
-But, in a way, these 0 are not the same: the former are true 0, coming from people who don't fish, while the latter are false 0, because these people didn't even bother to try fishing.
+But, in a way, these 0 are not the same: the former are true 0, coming from the Poisson process of fishing, while the latter are false 0, because these people didn't even enter the Poisson process.

 Actually, to make it even clearer, let me show you what Poisson draws look like, compared to Zero-Inflated Poisson draws with the same Poisson rate:
 <!-- #endregion -->